How to make a diffuser blend (+ a few favorites!)

 - Freshen your indoor air and fill your home with irresistible scent

-Diffusing a blend allows you to get the benefits of multiple oils at the same time.
+Diffusing an essential oil blend allows you to get the benefits of multiple precious essential oils at the same time.

-However, the more you diffuse essential oils, the more you’ll find specific combinations of oils that capture your heart.
-Maybe they work especially well to help you feel happy and productive.
-Or maybe you just love how they smell!
+However, the more you diffuse essential oils, the more you’ll find specific essential oil combinations that capture your heart.
+Maybe combining oils works especially well to help you feel happy and productive.
+Or maybe you just love how a few oils smell together!

-Either way, once you find a blend you love, you can make a whole bottle of it to have on hand for easy use.
+Either way, once you find an essential oil blend you love, you can make a whole bottle of it to have on hand for easy use.
 This is called a “stock blend.”
 (Or sometimes a “stock bottle.”)

-Now any time you want to diffuse your favorite blend, you can just reach for your stock bottle.
+Now any time you want to diffuse your favorite essential oil diffuser blend, you can just reach for your stock bottle.
 That way, you won’t have to try to remember the exact drop count of each oil you used.
-Your blend will already be perfect.
+Your essential oil combinations will already be perfect.

 How many drops of essential oil to diffuse